MDARBAZ18/Aicte_Cybersecurity/README.md

 Install OpenCV library if not already installed:

-bash
-Copy
-Edit
 pip install opencv-python
 Run the script:

-bash
-Copy
-Edit
 python stego.py
 Enter your secret message and passcode when prompted.

-🖥️ How It Works
+# 🖥️ How It Works
 The program reads the image using cv2.imread.

 The message is embedded pixel-by-pixel into the RGB channels.